Updated: Jan. 23, 2023

 1) Daily Backups

-A backup of your WordPress website can help you recover after a security incident or when you unintentionally break something.
+A backup of your WordPress website will help you recover after a security incident or when you unintentionally break something.
 Having a WordPress website host with regular website backups is critical and is the best insurance plan to prevent a website disaster.

-Look for a WordPress web hosting plan that offers both automated daily backups and the ability for you to run a backup on-demand.
+Look for a WordPress website hosting plan that offers both automated daily backups and the ability for you to run a backup on-demand.
 Make sure you know how long the hosting company will retain backups.
 Most will retain 30-60 backups on their servers.

 Most of our clients start out with a basic website hosting package.
 When they need to add additional sites, or their traffic and storage needs change, they can easily move to another plan with the same host.